 The consequences of bad recommendations include call-backs, complaints and non-compensated work.
 MaP provides the kind of research needed to assure the design professional and contractor that their toilet selection is not just about initial cost, but also about fixture performance.

 MaP enables the plumbing professional to make the right choice with accurate documentation.
 Because MaP participation from the manufacturer is voluntary, not all toilets in the marketplace are listed.
-To date, 3,928 toilet models from over 200 brands have been tested and listed in the MaP online database.
-Of these, 3,272 models are certified to the U.S. EPA's WaterSense® specification for high-efficiency tank-type toilets.
-Of these, 228 models (from 36 different brands) are qualified as MaP PREMIUM, flushing at 1.1 gallons (4 litres) or less and achieving a minimum 600 gram MaP score!
+To date, 4,098 toilet models from over 200 brands have been tested and listed in the MaP online database.
+Of these, 3,442 models are certified to the U.S. EPA's WaterSense® specification for high-efficiency tank-type toilets.
+Of these, 236 models (from 37 different brands) are specially qualified as MaP PREMIUM, flushing at 1.1 gallons (4 litres) or less and achieving a minimum 600 gram MaP score!

-For the commercial application, MaP tests have been conducted on 564 flushometer combinations, 402 of which are High-Efficiency Toilets (HETs), flushing at 1.28 gallons OR 1.1 gallons per flush.
-Information on all tested combinations (including WaterSense-compliant valves and bowls) is accessible through our Flushometer database.
+For the commercial application, MaP tests have been conducted on 572 flushometer combinations, 410 of which meet the more rigorous requirements High-Efficiency Toilets (HETs), flushing at 1.28 gallons OR 1.1 gallons per flush.
+Information on all MaP-tested combinations (including WaterSense-compliant valves and bowls) is accessible through our Flushometer database.